PHSI-supplements/labs/integrated-labs/ProximityAlarmLab/doc/04-alarm.md

 - [ ] Double-check that both switches in the *left* position.
   Compile and upload the program to the Cow Pi.
-- [ ] Confirm that the piezobuzzer generates a 1kHz tone (and the LEDs turn on) when you press the **left** pushbutton and that the piezobuzzer is silent (and the LEDs turn off) when you release the pushbutton.
+- [ ] Confirm that the piezobuzzer generates a 1kHz tone (and the LEDs turn on) when you press the **right** pushbutton and that the piezobuzzer is silent (and the LEDs turn off) when you release the pushbutton.

 ### Chirping the Piezobuzzer and Strobing the LEDs